Tributary to the Table River - 125231 - Appendix

 The subject stream flows in a southern direction into the Table River at a point 7.9 km upstream from the confluence with the Parsnip River.
 At crossing 125231, the tributary to the Table River is a third order stream with a watershed area upstream of the crossing of approximately 4km2.
 The elevation of the watershed ranges from a maximum of 1605m to 754m at the crossing (Table 5.1).

 PSCIS crossing 197493 is located on the CN Railway approximately 200m downstream of the Chuckinka-Table FSR where replacement of PSCIS crossing 125231 is planned.
-At the time of assessments conducted in both 2019 and 2022, the fully embedded culvert was considered passable according to provincial metrics (MoE 2011).
+At the time of assessments conducted in both 2019 and 2022, the fully embedded railway culvert was considered passable according to provincial metrics (MoE 2011).
 A recently installed bridge (PSCIS 197499) is located approximately 450m upstream of the crossing and there are no other anthropogenic obstructions to fish passage upstream.

-Upstream of crossing 125231, rainbow trout have previously been recorded (Norris [2018] 2024; MoE 2024).
+Upstream of crossing 125231, rainbow trout have previously been recorded (Norris [2018] 2024; MoE 2024) and DWB reporting captured of a bull trout just downstream of the crossing during salvage activities.
 A summary of habitat modelling outputs is presented in Table 5.2.
 A map of the watershed is provided in map attachment 093J.120.

 fpr::fpr_table_wshd_sum(site_id = my_site) |>